Premature Rupture of Membranes

 - You may get an infection that may spread to your baby or to other parts of your body.
 The placenta may separate from the walls of your uterus and cause bleeding.
 This blood loss may be life-threatening for you and your unborn baby.
 You may need a dilation and curettage (D and C) to remove parts of the placenta from your uterine wall.

-- PROM may cause your unborn baby to press on his umbilical cord and cut off his blood supply.
+- PROM may cause your unborn baby to press on the umbilical cord and cut off his or her blood supply.
 If your baby is born before his or her lungs are formed, he or she may have trouble breathing, pneumonia, or other lung problems.
 PROM may cause your baby to have other life-threatening conditions.
-Your baby may not be in a head-down position, which can make it harder to deliver him.
+Your baby may not be in a head-down position, which can make it harder to deliver him or her.
 You may need a C-section to deliver your baby.

 CARE AGREEMENT:You have the right to help plan your care.
 Learn about your health condition and how it may be treated.
 Discuss treatment options with your healthcare providers to decide what care you want to receive.
 You always have the right to refuse treatment.